kukuu/OOD-OOP/README-OOP.md

     needs to be solved from time to time.
 This process where   the care is taken for the developed product is known as maintenance.

+# Three Types of Design Patterns

+Design Patterns are reusable solutions to commonly occuring problems(in the context of software design).
+Design patterns were started as best practices that are applied again and again to similar problems encountered in different contexts.

+Working with design patterns during software development can be tricky at times.
+Their purpose is to provide guidelines for dealing with particular problems that might arise during development.

+## Behavioral patterns

+Behavioral patterns describe interactions between objects and focus on how objects communicate with each other.
+They can reduce complex flow charts to mere interconnections between objects of various classes.
+Behavioral patterns are also used to make the algorithm that a class uses simply another parameter that is adjustable at runtime.
+Behavioral patterns are concerned with algorithms and the assignment of responsibilities between objects.
+Behavioral patterns describe not just patterns of objects or classes but also the patterns of communication between them.
+These patterns characterize complex control flow that is difficult to follow at run-time.
+They shift your focus away from the flow of control to let you concentrate just on the way objects are interconnected.
+Behavioral class patterns use inheritance to distribute behavior between classes.
+The Template Method is the simpler and more common of the two.
+A template method is an abstract definition of an algorithm.
+It defines the algorithm step by step.
+Each step invokes either an abstract operation or a primitive operation.
+A subclass fleshes out the algorithm by defining the abstract operations.
+The other behavioral class pattern is Interpreter pattern, which represents a grammar as a class hierarchy and implements an interpreter as an operation on instances of these classes.

+## Creational Patterns

+Creational patterns are used to create objects for a suitable class that serves as a solution for a problem.
+Generally when instances of several different classes are available.
+They are particularly useful when you are taking advantage of polymorphism and need to choose between different classes at runtime rather than compile time.
+Creational patterns support the creation of objects in a system.

+Creational patterns allow objects to be created in a system without having to identify a specific class type in the code, so you do not have to write large, complex code to instantiate an object.
+It does this by having the subclass of the class create the objects.
+However, this can limit the type or number of objects that can be created within a system.

+### Examples

+#### Abstract Factory

+Encapsulates groups of factories based on common themes.
+Often uses polymorphism, the concept in object-oriented programming that allows one interface to serve as a basis for multiple functions of different types.

+#### Builder

+Splits up the construction of an object from its representation.
+This is usually done by defining a Builder object that presents methods to update the object, without directly interacting with the object itself.

+#### Factory

+Creates objects without the need to specify the exact class or type of object to be created.
+As the name suggests, this object instantiation is performed through a secondary Factory class, again using polymorphism.

+#### Prototype

+Creates new objects by prototyping or cloning a prototypical instance of an object.
+Effectively, an abstract Prototype class is created, and from that base prototype, new secondary inherited classes are defined.

+#### Singleton

+Restricts the total number of instances of a particular class to only one at a time.
+This is commonly used when global access to the object is required across the system, and any changes or queries to the object must be consistent and identical.

+## Structural Patterns

+Structural patterns focus on the composition of classes and objects.
+By using inheritance and interfaces, these patterns allow objects to be composed in a manner that provides new functionality.
+They form larger structures from individual parts, generally of different classes.

+As a simple example, consider how multiple inheritance mixes two or more classes into one.
+The result is a class that combines the properties of its parent classes.
+This pattern is particularly useful for making independently developed class libraries work together.

+### Examples

+#### Adapter

+Allows for an interface, which is otherwise incompatible, to be adapted to fit a new class.
+Typically, this is performed by creating a new ClassNameAdapter class that implements the interface, allowing for compatibility across the system.

+#### Bridge

+Distinguishes between implementation and abstraction.
+Or, put another way, it’s a pattern that separates the “look and feel” of code from the “logical behavior” of it, which we often see in websites and other visual applications.

+#### Composite

+Groups of objects should behave the same as individual objects from within that group.
+Primarily useful when creating a collection of objects that inherit from the same type, yet are uniquely different types themselves.
+Since they are of the same composition type, their behavior should be identical when combined into a collective group.

+#### Decorator

+Dynamically modifies the behavior of an object at run time, typically by wrapping the object in a decorator class.
+This pattern is commonly used when an object is instantiated, but as code execution progresses, modifications must be made to the object before it is finalized.

+#### Facade

+Creates a front-end (facade) object that obfuscates and simplifies interactions between it and the more complicated interface behind it.
+Commonly used when a complex series of actions must take place to perform a task, where executing each and every task, in order, is too complicated.
+Instead, a simple facade replaces that series of tasks with a single task to be executed.

+#### Flyweight

+Reduces memory and resource usage by sharing data with other, similar objects.
+Often relies heavily on Factory-style patterns to access and store already generated data during future executions.

+#### Proxy

+Defines a wrapper class for an object, which acts as an interface for the wrapped object.
+Typically, the proxy class attaches additional behavior onto the wrapped object, without the need to modify the base object class behavior.
+Three Categories of Design Patterns